apache/jackrabbit-site/src/site/markdown/creating-releases.md

 23. Start the vote thread by emailing the applicable mailing list ([Jackrabbit](mailto:dev@jackrabbit.apache.org?subject=%5BVOTE%5D%20Release%20Apache%20Jackrabbit%20x.y.z), [Oak](mailto:oak-dev@jackrabbit.apache.org?subject=%5BVOTE%5D%20Release%20Apache%20Jackrabbit%20Oak%20x.y.z))
 24. Wait 72 hours (we usually allow three business days, so be careful when a weekend is ahead)
 25. Keep the "announcement" template (`./target/checkout/target/announcement.txt`) for later.
+26. If you released from a branch, create a pull request to merge it into trunk.
+Merge or rebase (don't use a squash merge) and close the pull request.

 ### Part II: after the release vote